GsDevKit/GsDevKit_home/docs/installation/installDevKitServer.md

 4. **Perform the Server installation**

-    The installation is performed by GsDevKit scripts.
-The ```installServer``` script installs any required OS packages and clones the projects to your server node. *Note: this script uses sudo to install, and will prompt you for your password*. ```createStone``` installs a stone of the specified version and and specified name, and starts that stone.
+    The ```installServer``` script installs any required OS packages and clones the projects to your server node. *Note: this script uses sudo to install, and will prompt you for your password*. ```createStone``` installs a stone of the specified version and specified name, and starts that stone.

-   These instructions use 3.2.9 for `<GemStoneVersion>`

    Script to install the server:
    ```
    installServer
-   createStone <myStoneName> <GemStoneVersion>
    ```

-   You may use any name for the `<myStoneName>`, to distinguish it from other stones you may later create on this node.
-These examples use **devKit_329**.

-   After these scripts successfully complete, you will have a server stone installed on your server node and running, and a NetLDI running; the server is now ready for a tODE client to connect.

    The ```installServer``` script invokes the following sub-scripts:
    ```